Radio Africa |

 national news that night, and I was so

-very happy that the project had been such an amazing success.
+very happy that the project had been such an

 I was also very moved by the heartfelt and sincere

-thanks that were expressed for the exposition: some
+thanks that were expressed: some

 told me that when they had heard of the archival project they felt like crying